Naganohara

 Naganohara (長野原町, Naganohara-machi) is a town located in Gunma Prefecture, Japan.

 Population

-As of 31 January 2020, the town had an estimated population of 5,495 in 5630 households, and a population density of 41 persons per km².
+As of 31 January 2020, the town had an estimated population of 5,495 in 5630 households, and a population density of 41 persons per km^{2}.

 Size

 The total area of the town is 133.85 sqkm.
 The controversial Yamba Dam project is located within Naganohara.

 Geography

 Located in the northwestern portion of Gunma Prefecture, almost all of Naganohara has an elevation higher than 500 meters.
 The town has Mount Kusatsu-Shirane (2171m) to the north and Mount Asama (2568m) to the south.